CardioForest: An Explainable Ensemble Learning Model for Automatic Wide QRS Complex Tachycardia Diagnosis from ECG: Data Preparation and Processing Pipeline

 Once the missing values were handled, the next step was to address the categorical variables in the dataset.
 Many machine learning algorithms require numerical inputs, so categorical data, often represented as text labels, needs to be converted into a numerical format.
 In this case, the dataset contains several categorical columns, such as `report\_0`, `report\_1`, `report\_2`, `report\_3`, `report\_4`, `report\_5`, `report\_6`, `filtering`, and `wct\_label`, all of which contain textual labels that represent different categories or classifications of the data.
-Label encoding was chosen to convert these categorical text values into numerical labels.
+Label encoding \cite{potdar2017comparative} was chosen to convert these categorical text values into numerical labels.
 Label encoding assigns a unique integer to each category within a given column.
 For instance, if the `report\_0` column contains the values ‘Normal’, ‘Abnormal’, and ‘Pending’, the Label Encoder would transform these labels into numerical values like 0, 1, and 2.
 This transformation makes the data usable by machine learning algorithms, which can only process numerical inputs.
 Scikit-learn’s `LabelEncoder` has been used for this task, applying it to each categorical column in the dataset \cite{garreta2013learning}.
 Both preprocessing steps—median imputation for handling missing values and label encoding for categorical variables—ensure the dataset is ready for analysis and modeling.
-Properly handling missing data avoids biases, maintains the integrity of the dataset, and prevents the loss of valuable information.
+The complete preprocessing procedure is formalized in Algorithm~\ref{alg:preprocessing}.